sphinx-doc/sphinx/Doc-3k/c-api/utilities.rst

    Unicode into a character buffer.
 It only works for encoded data without embedded NUL bytes.

    This format requires two arguments.
-The first is only used as input, and must be a :ctype:`const char\*` which points to the name of an encoding as a NUL- terminated string, or *NULL*, in which case the default encoding is used.
+The first is only used as input, and must be a :ctype:`const char\*` which points to the name of an encoding as a NUL-terminated string, or *NULL*, in which case the default encoding is used.
    An exception is raised if the named encoding is not known to Python.
 The second argument must be a :ctype:`char\*\*`; the value of the pointer it references will be set to a buffer with the contents of the argument text.
    The text will be encoded in the encoding specified by the first argument.

    :cfunc:`PyArg_ParseTuple` will allocate a buffer of the needed size, copy the encoded data into this buffer and adjust *\*buffer* to reference the newly